The Tall Stranger (film): Plot

 Bannon, Stark and ranch-hands Chavez and Red approach the settlers.
 Zarata recognizes Bannon.
 He was the one who shot him earlier.
 Harper tells him to stay out of sight.
 Bannon tries to convince the settlers to leave peacefully and offers them provisions and ammunition and to lead them safely to the correct trail to California.
 Pagones says he's lying and so does Harper.
 Harper says they should trust him as he got them this far without incident, and shouldn't believe saddle tramps.
 Red takes offence and prepares to draw his gun.
 Harper goads him, but when Red pulls his gun, Bannon knocks his hand and he misses Harper who returns fire and hits Red in the stomach.
 A settler's wife is shot and while the settlers are distracted, Bannon tells Chavez to get Red away.
 The woman is dead, but when Bannon sees them turn the body over he looks puzzled.
 As the situation escalates Bannon and Stark leave.
 Harper says they need to circle the wagons before Bishop attacks.

 Bannon and Stark find Chavez and Red.
-Red can't ride further so Bannon tells Chavez to get a buckboard will Stark stands guard.
+Red can't ride further so Bannon tells Chavez to get a buckboard while Stark stands guard.
 Bannon is going to talk to the settlers, he knows Bishop will attack once he knows that Red has been shot.
 Stark and Will says as Red's shot killed the woman the settlers can't be blamed.
 Bannon says that the shot that killed her wasn't from a handgun, someone else shot her, the same person that shot him.
 Zarata leaves the settlers camp that night and finds Ellen washing in a stream.
 He says she was in St Louis but she denies it.
 When he attacks her Bannon interrupts.
 He checks Zarata's rifle and realizes it is the one used to shoot him.
 He gives it to Ellen and confronts Zarata.
 When Barrett appears, Ellen shoots him and Zarata grabs Bannon's pistol.
 Will hears the shot and races to find his mother.
 Harper stops the others from following saying it could be Bishop's men.
 Will interrupts the fight and Zarata escapes.
 He gets to the settlers and tells them Bannon attacked Ellen and killed Barrett and he was alone.
 Harper encourages the settlers to go after Bannon.
 Bannon, Ellen and Will get away before the settlers arrive but Ellen drops Zarata's rifle which Harper retrieves.